 10.11.1 Changes to OAH Administrative Law Judge's Recommended Decision.
-If a decision maker has modified the recommended order of an OAH administrative law judge, the decision maker must issue a final decision that identifies the modifications to the recommended decision and provides a written justification for each modification.
-The decision maker must attach a copy of the administrative law judge's decision to the final decision...
+If a decision maker has modified the recommended order of an OAH administrative law judge, the decision maker must issue a final decision (for example, a letter) that identifies the modifications to the recommended decision and provides a written justification for each modification.
+The decision maker must attach a copy of the administrative law judge's decision to the final decision.
 A.R.S. § 41-1092.08(B).
 The decision maker may also create its own order with findings of fact, conclusions of law, and an order, incorporating the modifications to the recommendation from the administrative law judge.
+The decision maker must then attach a cover letter to the order specifying the modifications and the basis for each modification.

 10.11.2 Providing Notice of Rehearing Requirement for Judicial Review.
 As explained in Section 10.14.2.2, generally a party is not required to request a rehearing by the agency before seeking judicial review.
 For some agencies, however, a request for rehearing is required.
 See Id.
 Article 10 requires that in such cases the final decision provide notice of that requirement.
 A.R.S. § 41-1092.09(B).
+In such situations, the following language is suggested at the end of the order, immediately preceding the signature line: